Extra 25% off top-secret theatre tickets from £4, including West End shows...

 Central Tickets says: "Our event organisers rely on us for discretion.
 Make no mention of the cheap tickets – either at the theatre or on social media."
 So keeping schtum is a must – otherwise your account will be closed.

 - You'll need to be flexible – performances can be that day, or up to a fortnight ahead.
 These are last-minute deals, so while you can choose the date you book tickets for, most of those on sale will be for shows within the next week.
-This isn't for those who need to book tickets months in advance: you'll need to be able to go in the next few days.
+This isn't for those who need to book tickets months in advance – you'll need to be able to go in the next few days.

 - It's pot luck which seats you get.
 You only find out the exact seats you've been allocated when you arrive at the box office – you won't know at the point of booking.
 Some do report getting good seats in the stalls though, so don't assume you'll be stuck behind a pillar.

-One more tip: keep an eye out for 'general admission' shows, where seats are first come, first served.
+Keep an eye out for 'general admission' shows, where seats are first come, first served.
 Rock up early and you should bag a great spot, however little you paid.

 - Always double-check prices before booking.
 While seat-filling tickets we've seen are nearly always less than the cheapest ticket price, it's always worth doing a quick comparison with the venue's price to make sure it's really a good deal.